Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 Lastly, it will give you warnings on anything you have to change manually, such as Yomichan Templates.

+??? question "Why can't I just copy/paste the templates, or just re-install the .apkg file to update the note?"

+    It's not uncommon for updates to contain many changes outside of just the templates alone.
+For example, required Yomichan settings, add-on config changes, or sometimes even the data within the note fields must be changed.
+    Additionally, the field list is changed somewhat frequently.

+    Although settings outside of Anki cannot be changed automatically, almost all settings within Anki are automatically updated with the python script.
+    Additionally, the python script will give you plenty of instructions on exactly how to update any Yomichan setting or add-on config change.

+    Finally, installing the .apkg file when the field list is in any way different will actually create a new version of the note instead of replacing the old note, which may prove to be an even bigger hassle.

 <!-- It's updated now!!! (writing as of 2022/09/25) -->